 Based on our research, two of the Tax Credit properties identified and surveyed within the Site PMA have been utilized for comparison purposes.
-Additionally, we identified and surveyed two LIHTC properties outside of the Site PMA, but within the nearby region, that we also consider comparable.
-All four comparable properties and the subject property are illustrated in the following table.
+Additionally, we identified and surveyed a third LIHTC property located outside of the Site PMA, but within the nearby region, that we also consider comparable.
+All three comparable properties and the subject property are illustrated in the following table.